Trump must pay $83.3 million for defaming E. Jean Carroll, jury says

 Alina Habba, Trump's attorney, presented the closing argument for the defense, with Trump back in the courtroom.

 Habba focused on a portion of Carroll's testimony when she described the first night she began receiving threats.
-She testified that she hung up pants over a hotel window out of fear.
+She testified that she hung a pair of pants to cover a hotel window out of fear.

 "She didn't call the police, but she hung up pants," Habba said.
 "She didn't tell anyone, but she hung up pants."